nickryt/rdp/README.md

 # Recursive-Descent-Parser-LL1-
-Parser written in C to compile the TinyL language into RISC instructions.
+This project was created for CS314 taught by Lily Chang.
+This was essentially a parser for the "TinyL" language created for this assignment; the TinyL language was compiled into RISC instructions as output.
+The project description PDF is included,